blakesmods/web/apps/web/content/docs/1.21/mysticalcustomization/editing-mobsoultypes.md

 ## The configure-mobsoultypes File

 This section will go over the values available to use to edit mob soul types.
-Syntax can be inferred from the example json below.
+Syntax can be inferred from the example JSON below.

 ### Name